 Through the SAWMPO, the public, city, and county governments, and local non-governmental organizations, as well as transit employees, are given the opportunity for community involvement and are able to share information about our service, programs, and plans.
-The CSPDC adheres to the SAWMPO Public Participation Plan, adopted on November 7, 2012, to guide the public outreach and involvement process for the BRITE transit program.
+The CSPDC adheres to the SAWMPO Public Participation Plan, amended and approved May 1, 2019, to guide the public outreach and involvement process for the BRITE transit program.
 This plan describes procedures for inclusive public participation that ensures access to low-income and minority populations to the transit agency's activities and programs.
 The SAWMPO Public Participation Plan is included in Appendix 4.
 All planning activities relevant to the BRITE public transit program are administered through the SAWMPO.